JoeYves/Employee-Data-Sql-Portfolio/Dataset Cleaning.md

 <img width="800" alt="2duplicates removed" src="https://github.com/JoeYves/Employee-Data-Sql-Portfolio/assets/128157898/c92060ad-603d-4f2c-b86d-1658198501de">

-they are 35 duplicates. they should be removed and save table.
+<p>they are 35 duplicates. they should be removed and save table.</p>

 ```sql
 WITH No_Duplicates AS